hollymaze/gitHubTest/README.md

 # gitHubTest
 Learning to use github
-This is a change made to the readme file to learn how to commit changes and merge branches
+Here is another sentence to add to the readme file Also, I like pie